alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/2024-checkins-malvika.md

 # 08-10-2024
 - LD check-ins - getting system sorted
+	- MS: images are uploaded - brainstorm how to maintain google sheet with alt text, in afterword of book, Hacktoberfest contributions, Github training testing with alt text.
+Add previous alt text that we have already.
+Not necessarily re-creating, just being able to add to great.
-- Enrichment students - starting this week
+- Enrichment students - starting this week.
-- Book Dash - reviws in process
+- Book Dash - reviws in process.
+Sp
+	- MS: Is there a place to post working group updates/projects in the book dash repo?
 - Documentation updates
 - Community call - checking in with working groups
 	- do we have a facilitator?
 	- documentation/script etc
 - Flexible working form
-- RCM report - due ?
+- RCM report - due 11 Oct
-- TTW report - due ?
+- TTW report - due 11 Oct
-- TTW brief
+- TTW brief - next two weeks (before lunch)

 # 19-09-2024
 - Check-ins with new team-members!
 Woohoo!